Donate to Weld Legacy Foundation

 Cardiac and Pulmonary Rehab

-The Cardiac and Pulmonary Rehab fund provides financial assistance to patients who would otherwise not be able to engage in the rehabilitation program, staff education, and department needs.
+The Cardiac and Pulmonary Rehab fund provides financial assistance to patients who would otherwise not be able to engage in the rehabilitation program.

 Curtis Strong Center for the Visually Impaired